A flash fiction story by Brian Robinson.

 “So, how long has it been, almost fifty years since university?
 I’ve lost track.

-I don’t do much on Instagram so it’s kind of freaky I found you.
+I don’t do much on social media so it’s kind of freaky I found you.

 What have you got planned for the weekend, anything?”

 I’m going to start you off with a big breakfast.
-I’ve got some prime cut bacon and some Newmarket sausages.”
+I’ve got some prime cut bacon and some Newmarket sausages.
+Then I’ll take you on a grand tour.”

 “James!
 I’m so sorry.
 I should have told you.
 I’m a vegetarian now, have been for forty years.
 I feel terrible, you’ve gone to all this trouble.”